mmamaev/timeboard/doc/source/about.rst

 Examples of problems solved by :py:mod:`timeboard`:

     - If we have 20 business days to complete the project, when will be the deadline?

     - If a person was employed from November 15 to December 22, how many month's salaries the company owes them?

-- A 24x7 call center operates in shifts of varying length.
+    - A 24x7 call center operates in shifts of varying length starting at 02:00, 08:00, and 18:00.
 An operator comes in on every fourth shift.
 How many hours has the operator worked in a specific month?

-Based on pandas timeseries library, :py:mod:`timeboard` gives more flexibility than pandas's built-in business calendars limited to a weekly pattern of days.
+Based on pandas timeseries library, :py:mod:`timeboard` gives more flexibility than pandas's built-in business calendars.
 The key features of :py:mod:`timeboard` are:

-    - Workshifts of any duration from seconds to years.
+- Support of any time periods as elements of a calendar such as days, hours, multiple-hour shifts, etc.

 - Tools to build sophisticated schedules which can combine periodical patterns, seasonal variations, stop-and-resume behavior, etc.

-    - Built-in standard business day calendars for USA, UK, and Russia.
+- Built-in standard business day calendars (in this version: for USA, UK, and Russia).

 Developer